-To provide insight into immune cell metabolism, scientists of the Immunometabolomics project have focused on cytotoxic CD8+ T cells known for their exceptional cytotoxic activity and killing of tumour cells.
-The research was undertaken with the support of the Marie Skłodowska-Curie programme and followed two different research leads.
-The first was the pentose phosphate pathway that generates the high-energy molecule nicotinamide adenine dinucleotide phosphate NADPH necessary for anabolic reactions and ribose-5-phosphate sugar synthesis used in DNA and RNA.
+To provide insight into immune cell metabolism, scientists from the Immunometabolomics project have focused on cytotoxic CD8+ T-cells known for their exceptional cytotoxic activity and killing of tumour cells.
+The research was undertaken with the support of the Marie Skłodowska-Curie Actions (MSCA) programme and followed two different research leads.
+The first was the pentose phosphate pathway that generates the high-energy molecule nicotinamide adenine dinucleotide phosphate (NADPH) necessary for anabolic reactions and ribose-5-phosphate sugar synthesis used in DNA and RNA.
 The second pathway was serine catabolism implicated in nucleotide synthesis.
-The MSC research fellow Juan Carlos García-Cañaveras along with the team of Agustín Lahoz at IIS-Hospital La Fe in Valencia cultured CD8+ T cells in vitro in different media or under pharmacological inhibition of specific enzymes, such as glucose-6-phosphate dehydrogenase G6PD which is implicated in the pentose phosphate pathway.
-Using flow cytometry, they characterised the activation and proliferation of T cells as well as their effector function through interferon-gamma and tumour necrosis factor-alpha production.
-They also performed metabolomics analysis using liquid chromatography coupled to mass spectrometry that allow to monitor the incorporation of carbon isotopes into downstream metabolites and to infer changes in metabolic pathways.
-“We have overcome technical limitations and using state-of-the-art mass spectrometry-based metabolomics, we have advanced into knowledge the CD8+ T-cell metabolism,” emphasises Lahoz.
+The MSCA research fellow Juan Carlos García-Cañaveras along with the team of Agustín Lahoz at IIS-Hospital La Fe in Valencia cultured CD8+ T-cells in vitro in different media or under pharmacological inhibition of specific enzymes, such as glucose-6-phosphate dehydrogenase (G6PD) which is implicated in the pentose phosphate pathway.
+Using flow cytometry, they characterised the activation and proliferation of T-cells as well as their effector function through interferon-gamma and tumour necrosis factor-alpha production.
+They also performed metabolomics analysis using liquid chromatography coupled to mass spectrometry that allow for monitoring the incorporation of carbon isotopes into downstream metabolites and for inferring changes in metabolic pathways.
+“We have overcome technical limitations, and using state-of-the-art mass spectrometry-based metabolomics, we have advanced into knowledge the CD8+ T-cell metabolism,” emphasises Lahoz.
 Through novel cellular assays, the research team was able to assess the pentose pathway in a more sensitive and specific way and develop specific inhibitors for targeting G6PD in cells.
 These tools were central for deciphering the role of G6PD in effector CD8+ T-cell responses.
-Results showed that inhibition of the pentose phosphate pathway decreases effector response in CD8+ T cells and can thus serve as a potential therapeutic target in autoimmune diseases.
-Ongoing work will determine if time-controlled enhancement of the pentose pathway in CD8+ T cells could increase effector responses and antitumour activity.
+Results showed that inhibition of the pentose phosphate pathway decreases effector response in CD8+ T-cells and can thus serve as a potential therapeutic target in autoimmune diseases.
+Ongoing work will determine if time-controlled enhancement of the pentose pathway in CD8+ T-cells could increase effector responses and antitumour activity.
 Moreover, the Immunometabolomics team is interested in the relevance of the pentose pathway in the low-glucose tumour microenvironment.

 Insight into serine metabolism unveils new therapeutic targets